 This also means that you will need to increase your protein intake (if you haven't done so already) as your body will need the extra protein to fuel Muscle Protein Synthesis .

-Also, improve your sleep quality, and perhaps take a day off from training afterwards as your body will need to recover (as it would for any high intensity activity).
+Also, improve your sleep quality.
+Perhaps take a day off from training afterwards as your body will need to recover (as it would for any high-intensity activity).

 There are some potential downsides to rest-pause training that you should be made aware of.